travigd/documentation/server/access-control-lists.md

 ```

 > [!WARNING]
-> Caching will be allowed on a stream if you have enabled it to be visible to <code>$all</code>.
-This is done as a performance optimization to avoid having to set <code>cache=private</code> on all data.
-If people are bookmarking your URIs and they have been cached by an intermediary then they may still be accessible after you change the permissions from <code>$all</code>.
+> Caching will be allowed on a stream if you have enabled it to be visible to `$all`.
+This is done as a performance optimization to avoid having to set `cache=private` on all data.
+If people are bookmarking your URIs and they have been cached by an intermediary then they may still be accessible after you change the permissions from `$all`.
 While clients should not be bookmarking URIs in this way it is an important consideration.